viperproject/gobra-book/src/04/nil.md

 ```

 ## Full section example
-Gobra is expected to find 2 errors.
+Gobra is expected to find two errors.
 ``` go does_not_verify
 {{#include ./nil.go:all}}
 ```